llnl/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The parameters for each system/scheduler on which we run GitLab CI for RAJA, such as job time limits, resource allocations, etc. are defined in the ``RAJA/.gitlab/custom-jobs-and-variables.yml`` file.
+The parameters for each system/scheduler on which we run GitLab CI for RAJA, such as job time limits, resource allocations, etc. are defined in the ``RAJA/.gitlab/custom-variables.yml`` file, which each project creates and customizes for its specific needs.
+Job-specific templates and customizations are defined in ``RAJA/.gitlab/custom-jobs.yml``.
 This information can remain as is, for the most part, and should not be changed unless absolutely necessary.

 For example, sometimes a particular job will take longer to build and run than